jrapala/cyber-webring/README.md

 This site is built with plain files and deployed on [Netlify](https://netlify.com).
 Any time someone updates the repo, the site is automatically redeployed.
 No builds.
 No compilers.
-No excuses.

 ---

 ## 🛠 Want to Help Maintain the Ring?

 Open an issue or PR.
+New neighborhoods, new styles, new copy and new ideas are welcome!
 No fancy stuff, please.

----

-## 🕹 Bring Back the Web

-You remember what the old web felt like: quirky, messy, personal, and full of raw HTML energy.
-Let’s bring that back, one hand-coded page at a time.